Erd\H{o}s-Hajnal problems for posets: Introduction

 \section{Introduction}

-A ground-breaking theorem of Ramsey \cite{Ramsey} gave rise to the field of Ramsey theory which asks whether in any coloring of the elements in a discrete host structure we find a particular monochromatic substructure.
-In the setting of graphs, Erd\H{o}s and Hajnal \cite{EH} introduced a related problem: Given a graph $H$ where each edge has a fixed color, either blue or red, determine the minimal order of a complete graph such that any blue/red-coloring of its edges contains a subgraph isomorphic to $H$, or a monochromatic complete graph on $n$ vertices.
-The well-known Erd\H{o}s-Hajnal conjecture states that the answer to the above problem is $n^{c(H)}$ where $c(H)>0$ is a constant depending on $H$.
-It is wide-open for most graphs, see a survey of Chudnovsky \cite{Chudno}.
+The classic question in Ramsey theory is to quantify the size of a host structure such that in any coloring of its elements, a large monochromatic substructure exists.
+In the setting of graphs, Erd\H{o}s and Hajnal \cite{EH} introduced a related problem: Given a fixed graph $H$ edge-colored with colors blue and red, determine the minimal order of a complete graph such that any blue/red coloring of its edges contains a subgraph isomorphic to $H$ with a matching color pattern, or a monochromatic complete graph on $n$ vertices.
+The well-known Erd\H{o}s-Hajnal conjecture states that the answer to the above problem is at most $n^{c(H)}$ where $c(H)$ is a constant, depending on $H$.
+This conjecture is wide-open for most graphs $H$.
+For more details, we refer to a survey by Chudnovsky \cite{Chudnovsky} and other recent results, e.g., \cite{MSZ, Weber, NSS}.
 In this paper, we propose a similar concept for \textit{posets}. \\

 A \textit{poset} is a set $P$ equipped with a binary relation $\le_P$ which is transitive, reflexive, and anti-symmetric.
 The \textit{Boolean lattice} $Q_n$ of \textit{dimension} $n $ is the poset consisting of all subsets of an $n$-element ground set, ordered by the inclusion relation $\subseteq$.
 The elements of $P$ are usually referred to as \textit{vertices}.
-A \textit{colored poset} is a pair $(P,c_P)$ where $P$ is a poset and $c_P\colon P\to\{\text{blue, red}\}$ is a \textit{coloring} of the vertices of $P$.
-If a poset $P$ has a fixed coloring $c_P$, we write $\dot P$ instead of $(P,c_P)$.
-Occasionally, we specify the assigned coloring by an additional superscript.
+A \textit{colored poset} is a pair $(P,c_P)$, where $P$ is a poset and $c_P\colon P\to\{\text{blue, red}\}$ is a blue/red coloring of the vertices of $P$.
+If a poset $P$ has a fixed coloring $c_P$, we usually write $\dot P$ instead of $(P,c_P)$.
+The \textit{size} of a colored poset $\dot P$ is the size of the underlying poset $P$.
+Occasionally, we specify the assigned coloring using an additional superscript.
 In particular, the poset $P$ which is colored monochromatically blue is denoted by ${\dot P^{(b)}}$.
 In this case, we say that $\dot P$ is \textit{blue}.
-Similarly, we refer to $P$ colored monochromatically red as ${\dot P^{(r)}}$ and say that $\dot P$ is \textit{red}.
-A poset $\dot P$ is \textit{monochromatic} if it is either blue or red. \\
+Similarly, we refer to a poset $P$ colored monochromatically red as ${\dot P^{(r)}}$ and say that $\dot P$ is \textit{red}.